grafana/django-saml2-auth/README.md

 4. Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](https://github.com/grafana/django-saml2-auth/blob/master/AUTHORS.md).

 ## Release Log

+3.4.0: Add support for Django 3.2 and 4.0 and remove support for older Python and Django versions

 3.3.0: Add support for PKI in JWT